 Most people go through some form of the five stages of grief.

 1. Denial – The first is shock and denial, and this might be particularly strong for teenagers, particularly when it’s a young, healthy person who died.
 In addition to denying to themselves that the friend has died, your teen might deny that he or she needs help or is experiencing strong feelings.
 Your teen might seem to simply go on with life as usual as though nothing has happened, going out with friends and not wanting to talk about the loss.

 2. Anger – The second stage is anger.
 This can manifest in teens in a variety of ways, from disrespect to violent behavior.

 3. Bargaining – The third stage, bargaining, could make your teen more spiritual.
 He or she might want to visit a church or change churches.
 They might also dabble in spiritual practices that are very different from what they were brought up with.

 4. Depression – The fourth stage, depression and sadness, might be hard to see in a teen who is trying hard not to show his or her feelings.
 Alternatively, your teen might spiral into a deep depression.

 5. Acceptance – The last stage, acceptance, might come sooner or later than you might expect from an adult.
 It’s important to understand that these stages might not occur in order and that grieving is a two-steps-forward, one-step-back process in many cases.

-If your teen is experiencing grief, helping him or her deal with it takes patience and, sometimes, a willingness to involve others.
+If your teen is experiencing grief, helping him or her deal with it takes patience and, sometimes, a willingness to involve others to help with grief and loss treatment.
 Let your son or daughter know that you are there and that you want to help.
 Don’t be afraid to seek outside assistance from a guidance counselor, a therapist, or a family doctor.
 With your help, your teen will get through his or her grief and will be able to move on, having developed skills in coping with grief that will benefit them during adulthood.